-- An amendment is necessary whenever there is a need to change the GA - Amendments may NOT result in changes that would have had and impact on the award decision. - The general terms and conditions of the GA can NOT be changed via amendment. - The amendment will take effect either on the day of its intry into force or on the specific date(s) indicated in the amendment.
+- An amendment is necessary whenever there is a need to change the GA - Amendments may NOT result in changes that would impact the award decision. - The general terms and conditions of the GA can NOT be changed via amendment. - The amendment will take effect either on the day of its entry into force or on the specific date(s) indicated in the amendment.